Mehar-Nafis/Ansible_GCP_OpenText/Lab6_Working with Ansible Functions.md

             state: latest
     ```

-3. **When the playbook is run, the user will be presented with a prompt.
-The package entered will be installed**
+3. When the playbook is run, the user will be presented with a prompt.
+The package entered will be installed

     ```sh
-    ansible-playbook promptlab.yml
+    sudo ansible-playbook promptlab.yml
     ```

-4. **Verify if the specified package httpd is installed.
-SSH into one of the machines and verify using the command shown below:**
+4. Verify if the specified package apache is installed.
+SSH into one of the machines and verify using the command shown below:

     ```sh
-    ssh ec2-user@<managed_node_private_ip>
+    ssh ubuntu@<managed_node_private_ip>
     ```

     ```sh
-    rpm -qa | grep httpd
+    rpm -qa | grep apache
     ```

     Similarly, installation on the other client machine can be verified as well.

-## Task 4: Until with Ansible Playbooks
+### Task 4: Until with Ansible Playbooks

-1. **Create and edit `untillab.yml` in the same `labs` directory**
+1. Create and edit `untillab.yml` in the same `labs` directory

     ```sh
-    vi untillab.yml
+    sudo vi untillab.yml
     ```

-2. **Enter the contents of the file, as shown below.
-It checks if `httpd` service is running three times with a 5-second delay**
+2. Enter the contents of the file, as shown below.
+It checks if `apacche` service is running three times with a 5-second delay

     ```yaml
     ---
     - hosts: all
       become: yes
       connection: ssh
-      user: ec2-user
+      user: ubuntu
       tasks:
         - name: Install Apache Web Server
           yum:
-            name: httpd
+            name: apache2
             state: latest
         - name: Verify Status of Service
-          shell: systemctl status httpd
+          shell: systemctl status apache2
           register: result
           until: result.stdout.find("active (running)") != -1
           retries: 3
           delay: 5
     ```

-3. **Run the playbook.
-Notice that the output of the command is shown along with the Ansible until command output**
+3. Run the playbook.
+Notice that the output of the command is shown along with the Ansible until command output

     ```sh
-    ansible-playbook untillab.yml
+    sudo ansible-playbook untillab.yml
     ```

-## Task 5: Run Once with Ansible Playbook
+### Task 5: Run Once with Ansible Playbook

-1. **Create and edit `rolab.yml` in the same `labs` directory**
+1. Create and edit `rolab.yml` in the same `labs` directory

     ```sh
-    vi rolab.yml
+    sudo vi rolab.yml
     ```

-2. **Enter the contents of the file, as shown below.
-It will record the uptime of the first machine at `/home/ec2-user/uptime`**
+2. Enter the contents of the file, as shown below.
+It will record the uptime of the first machine at `/home/ec2-user/uptime`

     ```yaml
     ---
     - hosts: all
       become: yes
-      user: ec2-user
+      user: ubuntu
       connection: ssh
       gather_facts: no
       tasks:
         - name: Recording uptime on all machines
-          raw: /usr/bin/uptime >> /home/ec2-user/uptime
+          raw: /usr/bin/uptime >> /home/ubuntu/uptime
           run_once: true
     ```

-3. **Run the playbook**
+3. Run the playbook

     ```sh
-    ansible-playbook rolab.yml
+    sudo ansible-playbook rolab.yml
     ```

-4. **Verify if the file exists and has the right contents on either of the client machines**
+4. Verify if the file exists and has the right contents on either of the client machines

     ```sh
-    ansible <managed_node_private_ip> -a "cat /home/ec2-user/uptime"
+    ansible <managed_node_private_ip> -a "cat /home/ubuntu/uptime"
     ```

-## Task 6: Blocks with Ansible Playbook
+### Task 6: Blocks with Ansible Playbook

-1. **Create and edit `blklab.yml` in the same `labs` directory**
+1. Create and edit `blklab.yml` in the same `labs` directory

     ```sh
     vi blklab.yml